-Goa was annexed and became a Portuguese possession formerly, but became a part of India in 1962.
+Goa was annexed and became a Portuguese possession formerly but became a part of India in 1962.
 It became an individual state by attaining statehood in 1987.

 Goa’s most occupied city today is Panaji – a city that was built on the left bank of the Mandavi estuary.
 It was formerly a part of “Old Goa” on the island of Goa, which was once the hub of the region, but was decimated in the 18th century due to wars; and now only its (preserved) ruins remain.

 The Basilica of Bom Jesus and the Se Cathedral are among the most popular churches in the city.
-Both of these were built in the 16th century, and, along with several other churches of Goa, these were declared a UNESCO World Heritage site in the year 1986.
+Both were built in the 16th century, and, along with several other churches of Goa, these were declared a UNESCO World Heritage site in the year 1986.

 The official language spoken across Goa is Konkani.
 And the second widely spoken language is English.

 Goa state has a population of 17.12 Lakhs (as of 2020).
 Many people here follow Christianity (more than 30%) and Hinduism (also around 30%).
 Many of them are also of Portuguese descent and can speak or understand Portuguese language too, besides Konkani, Hindi, and English.

 The ‘Sunshine State of India’, Goa is a compulsory name in everyone’s bucket list in India and by far the place has been successful in mesmerizing its visitors and has long provided a haven for those in search of the sunshine, sand, and glittering sea.
 With 105km of stunning coastline and several beautiful beaches, Goa has always been one of the favorite places of national and international tourists to visit.
 Among the many idyllic beaches here, here is a list of some of the best beaches in Goa that you must visit.